LegendaryLabsBSC/LegendaryLabs/frontend/README.md

 ## Local Frontend Dev

--auild your react feature and bind id to a dom element using React.RenderDOM() somewhere in ./src -a good way to target one specific element is with getElementById(). examples in index.tsx -add that element to a source file within ./godlike/dist -from the frontend directory, run ```yarn build:nosplit```
+-build your react feature and bind id to a dom element using React.RenderDOM() somewhere in ./src -a good way to target one specific element is with getElementById(). examples in index.tsx -add that element to a source file within ./godlike/dist -from the frontend directory, run ```yarn build:nosplit```